-Murphree's concert music has been performed in the U.S. and Europe.
-His installations have been staged at the Mobius Gallery, The School of the Museum of Fine Arts, and Boston Conservatory.
-In 2016 Murphree founded Boston Gongs, a manufacturing business devoted to the production of high quality bell plates, gongs, chimes, and lujons.
-He was a Fellow in Arts at the St. Botolph Club from 2009-2012, and in 2011 was selected to collaborate in the Juddertone Project, a collaborative choreography showcase in Boston.
+Murphree's concert music has been performed in the United States and Europe.
+His installations have been staged at the Mobius Gallery, the School of the Museum of Fine Arts, and Boston Conservatory.
+In 2016, Murphree founded Boston Gongs, a manufacturing business devoted to the production of high-quality bell plates, gongs, chimes, and lujons.
+He was a Fellow in Arts at St. Botolph Club from 2009 to 2012, and in 2011 he was selected to collaborate in the Juddertone project, a collaborative choreography showcase in Boston.
 Murphree also led a team that built a xylophone made of ice and aluminum for Boston's annual Chisels and Chainsaws ice sculpture competition.

-Murphree holds a B.M. in composition from the Berklee College of Music and an M.M. in composition from Boston Conservatory where his principal teacher was Andy Vores.
-He has participated in master classes with Simon Bainbridge and William Bolcolm, and welding and fabrication lessons with Boston Sculpture Gallery member Dennis Svoronos.
+Murphree holds a B.M. in composition from Berklee College of Music and an M.M. in composition from Boston Conservatory, where his principal teacher was Andy Vores.
+He has participated in master classes with Simon Bainbridge and William Bolcom and welding and fabrication lessons with Boston Sculptors Gallery member Dennis Svoronos.

 - Premiere of Jigsaw for percussion quartet (Boston Percussion Group, 2016)

-- Commission for works for new instruments (Boston Conservatory New Music Festicalt, 2015)—Composer
+- Commission for works for new instruments (Boston Conservatory New Music Festival, 2015)—Composer

 - Commission for new work (Interlochen Arts Academy, 2016)—Composer